gerjomarty/garden-socks/README.md

 1. Run `flyctl launch --copy-config --no-deploy`
    - This will prompt you to select an app name, you can choose your own or have one generated, but it must be unique
    - It will then prompt you for a region to deploy to
-   - It may also ask to create a `.dockerignore` file, but the one we have already is fine, so you can say no to that
 1. (If you haven't yet set up Tailscale, have a look at their [quickstart guide](https://tailscale.com/kb/1017/install/))
 1. Follow [Step 1 of this Tailscale article](https://tailscale.com/kb/1132/flydotio/) to generate an ephemeral key for the app and set it as a Fly.io secret using `flyctl secrets set`, as described
 1. Things should now be ready for deploy!
 Run `flyctl deploy`